RomainCyr/LTRSP-3589/1_sanity_checks/1_aetest_check_version_testbed/README.md

 ## AEtest loops

 AEtest loops are a way to iterate a testcase or test section.
-It is a good way to avoid code duplication and it provides better visibility to the test results in comparison with a `for` loop inside a test section.
-For example, a test section can be looped for each device in the testbed.
+It is a good way to avoid code duplication.
+It provides better visibility to the test results in comparison with a `for` loop inside a test section.
+For example, a test section can be looped for each `device` in the `testbed`.

-When a `for` loop is used in an `@aetest.test` to verify the version of the device, if the test section is failed whenever a device is in a wrong version, any other remaining device would **not** be tested.
+When a `for` loop is used in an `@aetest.test` to verify the version of the device, if the test section is failed when a device is running the wrong version, any other remaining device would **not** be tested.

 By using an `@aetest.loop`, as the test section can be run once for each device, if one test fails, the others continue to run for the remaining devices.

 The python code below is an example of a loop in a test section.